 The Sarah’s Inn Partner Abuse Intervention Program (PAIP) works with individuals who are ready to change their violent and controlling behavior choices in a community of honesty and accountability.
 Participation is a combination of voluntary and court-mandated.

-Participation currently includes a combination of voluntary and court mandated clients who speak English, identify as male, and have been abusive in a heterosexual relationship with a woman.
-For other groups needing services (i.e. women perpetrators, Spanish speaking only) please try the following programs: Salvation Army, Center for Advancing Domestic Peace, and La Familia Unida.
+Participation currently includes a combination of voluntary and court mandated clients who speak English and/or Spanish, identify as male, and have been abusive in a heterosexual relationship with a woman.
+For other groups needing services (i.e. female perpetrators) please try the following programs: Salvation Army, Center for Advancing Domestic Peace, and La Familia Unida.

 For Questions or to make an intake appointment, contact Meg Hefty, Associate Director, at 708-386-3305 x.1009 or our general PAIP line at x.1010.